 Machine Learning Algorithms in Autonomous Driving

-In ADAS, images (radar or camera) play a very important role in localization and actuation, while the biggest challenge for any algorithm is to develop an image-based model for prediction and feature selection.
+In ADAS, images (radar or camera) play a very important role in localization and actuation, while the biggest challenge for self driving cars or for any algorithm is to develop an image-based model for prediction and feature selection.
 The type of regression algorithms that can be used for self-driving cars are a Bayesian regression, neural network regression, and decision forest regression, among others.

 Pattern Recognition Algorithms (Classification)